ACM-GeorgiaSouthern/ACMWebsite/README.md

 Any changes made by a non-officer must be done in a separate branch and reviewed before merging into the main branch.

+Naming Convention for Branches: Just keep it short but related to what you're working on.
+If you're working on the about section, name your branch "About", if Sliding Images, name it "slideImgs" or something like that.
+Short but descriptive.

+Check out the discord for other best practices under the website details channel. <a href = https://discord.com/channels/753431647482806302/1150976318658330705>Link</a>

 ## Urgent To-Dos and Assignments (Team Leads)
 * Hosting